jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 title:  "Inside the Model"
 date:   2021-08-06 15:00:00 +0200
 excerpt: >-
-  2/ In this article, we explore the structure of a deep-learning model.
+  2/ In this article, we explore the generic structure of a deep-learning model.
 ---

 ## Introduction